June-Skeeter/Police_Involved_Deaths_Canada/Content/Teaching_Materials.md

 nav_order: 3
 ---

-# UBC Libary Research Commons GIS Workshops
+# UBC Library Research Commons GIS Workshops

  I have applied these data to create a series of instructional workshops focusing on data visualization and using Python as a tool to promote social justice issues.